 Austin Building, Room 103

 Option 3.
 Call the IT Help Desk

-Help Desk staff will instruct you on available options for a passphrase reset.
-The Help Desk can reset a passphrase only if identity of the requester is verified.
+Help Desk staff can reset a passphrase only if identity of the requester is verified.
 A faxed or emailed copy of a valid photo ID (ECU 1 Card, driver’s license, or government-issued ID) is required to verify who is making the request.